uyuni-project/hub-xmlrpc-api/README.md

 **If you are installing `hub-xmlrpc-api` on the Hub** then no further configuration is necessary.
 The daemon can be started via systemd as a `hub-xmlrpc-api.service` file is provided by the package.

-**If you are installing `hub-xmlrpc-api` on a sepeate host** then you should make sure that the URL to the Hub XMLRPC API is correctly configured in the `/etc/hub/hub.conf` file.
+**If you are installing `hub-xmlrpc-api` on a separate host** then you should make sure that the URL to the Hub XMLRPC API is correctly configured in the `/etc/hub/hub.conf` file.

 ## Additional configuration